Skip to main content

 The easiest way in is the terminal wizard β€” no flags to remember:

-sudo bootc-migrate-composefs tui
+sudo bootc-migrate tui

 It walks through target image selection, a plain-English review of exactly what's about to happen, and a live phase-by-phase progress view with scrollable logs.
-Browsing the wizard doesn't require root β€” only pressing Run does, since that's when it actually spawns the migration.
+You do not need root to browse the wizard.
+Only Run needs root, because the wizard spawns the migration at that point.

 Welcome screenSelect target imageConfigure optionsReview and runMigration runningMigration complete